DavidTFG/HostelTactilCodeChallenge/README.md

 # HostelTactilCodeChallenge Connect Four

-This web service is desigend to handle Connect Four game boards and determine the winner.
-It consists on the following key components:
+This web service is designed to handle Connect Four game boards and determine the winner.
+It consists of the following key components:

 ### ConnectFourController